-See the Company's consolidated statement of financial position for financial instrument balances.
+See the Company's Condensed Interim Consolidated statement of financial position for financial instrument balances.

 International Financial Reporting Standards 7, Financial Instruments: Disclosures, establishes a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: